mvrdevelopment/spec/mvr-spec.md

 ## `MVR_REQUEST` packet

 This specific packet requests a MVR file from a station.
+You either can request a specific MVR via UUID or request and MVR from the current state.
+You get the available MVR UUIDs from the `MVR_COMMIT` messages.

+When you request the current MVR file, the station that exports the MVR should send `MVR_COMMIT` messages to the other connected stations.

 | Station requests a MVR from another station    | Server sends the request to the right station  |
 |---|---|